yuanshunning/pickit-docs/docs/examples/build_a_showcase_demo_with_pattern.rst

 2.b Define the detection parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The second step consists in setting up the Pick-it Pattern detection engine.
-In this application Pick-it will look for fixed sized rectangular shapes.
+The second step consists in setting up the Pickit Pattern detection engine.
+In this application Pickit will look for fixed sized rectangular shapes.

 See below for images of the results of the clustering and the fitting step.
 Below the images all used detection parameters are given.
-See following articles on how to use Pick-it Pattern and an explanation of all parameters.
+See following articles on how to use Pickit Pattern and an explanation of all parameters.

--  `Detection: Pick-it
+-  `Detection: Pickit
    Pattern <https://support.pickit3d.com/article/161-detection-pick-it-pattern>`__
 -  `Explaining the Pattern detection parameters <https://support.pickit3d.com/article/175-explaining-the-pattern-detection-parameters>`__